Karuê Sell: Junior career

 Sell competed on the juniors professional tour, reaching a career-high ranking of world No. 33 and playing in all Grand Slams except Wimbledon.
 He won the first junior tournament he entered in October 2009 at Porto Seguro.
 He won his second singles title in March 2010 at a tournament held in Montevideo.
 Sell reached the semifinals of the 2011 Australian Open doubles draw.
 He competed in his last junior tournament at US Open qualifying that same year.

 College and coaching career

 Sell played college tennis at UCLA.
 He subsequently coached the men's tennis team at Pepperdine University for a year, before playing on the ITF Men's Circuit.

-Following college tennis and collegiate coaching, Sell returned to competition in 2017, before retiring in 2019 to join Naomi Osaka's team where he worked as Osaka's hitting partner for close to two years.
+Following college tennis and collegiate coaching, Sell returned to competition in 2017, before retiring in 2019 to join Naomi Ōsaka's team where he worked as Ōsaka's hitting partner for close to two years.
 In 2021, Sell later returned to coach at UCLA.
 In 2023 he started coaching ATP tennis pro Marcos Giron (with whom he had previously played on the UCLA team).